India’s app ecosystem is on the cusp of change

 The surge in data generation will be matched by enhanced capabilities to make sense of it, and as India takes a leap into a new digital age, the app developers who have now got wings will have to secure themselves for the future.
 In line with the increased data localisation requirements, public-private partnerships will stand to benefit from facilitating the buildout of robust cloud infrastructure and high-capacity data centres to make India an international mega-node of commercial digital activity.

-Surya Kanegaonkar is a commodities professional with ten years of experience in research and trading for a hedge fund, utility and mining.
+Surya Kanegaonkar is a commodities professional with ten years of experience in research and trading for a hedge fund, utility and miner.